OFFICE OF THE MAYOR

 CITY OF CHICAGO

-WHEREAS, the City of Chicago over the past 23 years has made significant progress in furthering accessibility and inclusion in all aspects of city life including transportation, public accommodations, housing, voting, employment and recreation; and
+WHEREAS, over the past 24 years, the City of Chicago has made significant progress in furthering accessibility and inclusion in all aspects of city life including transportation, public accommodations, housing, voting, employment, and recreation; and

 WHEREAS, the City of Chicago continues to improve the lives of people with disabilities by adopting legislation and implementing policies that enhance accessibility and inclusion; and

 WHEREAS, the City of Chicago embraces the diversity, culture, and contributions of its many residents with disabilities, and remains committed to compliance with the ADA across the city; and